murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 About Jupyter
 ------------
 Jupyter allows for a Python interface wrapped around the CellOrganizer Docker container.
-Scripts are run via a web browser with the container hosted on your local computer.
 To learn more about Jupyter, click `here <https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html>`_

 Setup